molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Other ways to install the Python bindings are described in section `Installation`_.

-CDPL Organization
+CDPL Architecture
 -----------------

 The *CDPL* comprises several sub-packages each providing functionality related to a certain aspect of chem- and pharmacoinformatics.
-The following table lists all available sub-packages together with a brief description which kind of functionality they provide:
+The following table lists all available sub-packages together with a brief description of the kind of functionality they provide:

 .. list-table::
    :widths: 15 30